starius/ScPrime/modules/renter/README.md

  - [workerdownloadbyroot.go](./workerdownloadbyroot.go)

-The download by root subsystem exports a single method that allows a caller to download or partially download a sector from the Sia network knowing only the Merkle root of that sector, and not necessarily knowing which host on the network has that sector.
+The download by root subsystem exports a single method that allows a caller to download or partially download a sector from the ScPrime network knowing only the Merkle root of that sector, and not necessarily knowing which host on the network has that sector.
 The single exported method is 'DownloadByRoot'.